Akash98Sky/rom_building_system_setup/README.md

 # Rom Building System Setup
 ### <<< Make your System capable of custom ROM building >>>

+First make sure to install git and configure it, and install g++ or install it using :-

+	$ sudo apt-get install git
+	$ sudo apt-get install g++

-First clone the repositoiy -->
+Then clone the repositoiy -->

 	$ git clone https://github.com/Akash98Sky/rom_building_system_setup -b new <any dir>
 * add any directory at the end or keep it empty

 Use this to setup the complete system :-

+	$ g++ fullsetup.cpp -o fullsetup.out
 	$ ./fullsetup.out

 Then open the ~/.bashrc file -